W

 Both are useful.

-Only one builds durable products.
+Only one tends to build durable products.

 Why Founders Keep Falling for "Tech Partner" Theater